Tinkerforge/doc/en/source/Software/API_Bindings_uC_HAL_Linux.rst

 Then you maybe have to change the path to the spidev in the example driver.
 The default ``"/dev/spidev0.0"`` is correct for the ::ref:`HAT Brick <hat_brick>` and the :ref:`HAT Zero Brick <hat_zero_brick>`.

-As last step, you have to change the UID in the example C file to the UID of your device.
-The UID is shown in Brick Viewer if you connect the device to your PC.
-Also the bindings will print a list of connected devices to the standard output when calling :c:func:`tf_hal_create`, if the log level is unchanged.

 You can then compile the program with ``make``.
 If you want to cross-compile from another machine, use ``make CROSS_COMPILE=[compiler prefix]``